Published Apr 10, 2016 · 09:00 am. Updated Apr 10, 2016 · 03:27 pm.

 Raju Singh, an 18-year-old migrant construction labourer working in Bhilwara 150 kilometers away who was visiting home in Daulatpura, said he had to get his ration card made thrice after his address was wrongly recorded as Shergarh panchayat.
 But after that trouble, when he tried to use his Aadhaar, the biometric machine read it as someone else’s ration card, a "seeding" error.
 “When I showed it to officials, they said your Aadhaar has got linked to someone else’s ration card.”
 They gave him no further help, he said.

-The Aadhaar Act, which the Modi government rushed through the Parliament, does not provide any independent, block-level grievance redress mechanism, or compensation for loss of legal entitlements because of Aadhaar authentication failures.
+does not provide any independent, block-level grievance redress mechanism, or compensation for loss of legal entitlements because of Aadhaar authentication failures.
 The Aadhaar law, or other laws such as the National Food Security law in this instance, have no legal framework to streamline how officials assist users through new processes and emerging difficulties to ensure that those facing problems do not get excluded.

 Lack of legal framework